Contact UsBook an Appointment

 MRI and CT scan to rule out any kind of structural abnormality (tumor, stroke, bleed).

-Electroencephalography (EEG) looks at brain waves to determine if there is any evidence of abnormal nerve firing in the brain or abnormal blood flow issues.
+Electroencephalography (EEG) looks at brain waves to determine if there is any evidence of abnormal electrical discharges in the brain to suggest a seizure tendency, slow brain activity, or any specific areas of abnormal brain activity.

 Physical exams allow providers to evaluate for possible issues like neck or muscle involvement that could lead to the headache.